larsmagne/bookiez.el/README.md

     (setq bookiez-barcode-device "© Datalogic 2002 Datalogic Bar Code Scanner")

-After restarting bookiz, bookiez will then automatically listen for events from the barcode scanner and mark new scanned ISBNs as newly bought books.
+After restarting bookiez, bookiez will then automatically listen for events from the barcode scanner and mark new scanned ISBNs as newly bought books.
 If you scan a code twice, it'll mark the book as read.